Skip to main content

 The EPRD has no permanent administrative facility or hired staff.
 We are a volunteer organization.
 Vounteeers are encouraged to particpate.
 Currently, the EPRD has no tax base income from either property taxes or assessments.
 All funds are strictly from donations.

-In the past, the District was a supporter of the rejuenation of the Johnsville Historic Ski Hill where downhill skiing was first established in the Western Hemisphere in the 1850's..
+In the long ago past, the District was an overseer of the rejuenation of the Johnsville Historic Ski Hill where downhill skiing was first established in the Western Hemisphere in the 1850's.
+That duty is now being overseen by the Plumas Ski Club.
 While we still support the advancement of the Johnsville Ski Bowl, the Plumas Ski Club has taken over that project which is the heart of their Club and benefits their organization..
 It has major historical significance for the region once name "The Lost Sierras."
 The Ski Bowl is located within the State of California's Eureka State Park.
-The District also owns a five acre parcel zoned for recreation in Chilcoot.
-Recent improvements to Frenchman's Lake trails improvements enhance access to that region which may tie to the Chilcoot. parcel orignially intended as a community park.
-The EPRD District is a vehicle that the PSC can use for State grants.